Fraser-Greenlee/transformer-vae/experiments/README.md

 Here you can run the experiments from the upcoming T5-VAE paper.

-Make sure you've installed the repo first.
+Make sure you've installed the repo first before running.